Sir Gibbie: Literary critical perspectives

-MacDonald met Mark Twain during MacDonald's 1872-73 lecture tour in America.
-Mr. & Mrs. MacDonald, and their son Greville even stayed a few days at the home of Twain's mother-in-law while in New York.
+MacDonald met Mark Twain during MacDonald's 1872–73 lecture tour in the United States.
+Mr. and Mrs. MacDonald, and their son Greville even stayed a few days at the home of Twain's mother-in-law while in New York.
 Later, MacDonald returned the favour when Twain his wife and daughter, while travelling through Scotland, stayed at his home.
 Author Ranelda Mack Hunsicker contends that Gibbie provided some of the inspiration for Huckleberry Finn.

 Sir Gibbie and other of the MacDonald fictional works are notable for their Doric dialogue.
 They have been criticised, especially by members of the Scottish Renaissance, for being part of the Kailyard school.

 Publication history

 First publication of Sir Gibbie by MacDonald was in three volumes, in 1879, by Hurst and Blackett of London, and followed likewise styled novels David Elginbrod, Robert Falkoner, Alec Forbes of Howglen, and others.
-The first of the three original volumes, with MacDonald's name appearing as "MAC DONALD", followed by Legum Doctor (LL.D., Doctor of Laws), is of 320 pages, and ends with the chapter "Refuge," and Gibbie being taken in by Robert and Janet, their discovery of the scars of his upbringing, and his experiencing alongside their six children the normalcy of a bed, hearth and home.
+The first of the three original volumes, with MacDonald's name appearing as "MAC DONALD", followed by Legum Doctor (LL.D., Doctor of Laws), is of 320 pages, and ends with the chapter "Refuge", and Gibbie being taken in by Robert and Janet, their discovery of the scars of his upbringing, and his experiencing alongside their six children the normality of a bed, hearth and home.